Para-Lang/para-compiler/docs/source/lang_ref/compiler_structure.rst

 Code Optimiser
 ==============

 The Code Optimiser will be the last step when processing everything, and attempt to check for duplicate declarations, unnecessary variable calls and in general things that just are not that necessary to be in source-code.
-Here it will still utilise the Para-C logic tokens, and pass them to the Code generator, which will compile the Para-C logic tokens into C logic tokens.
+Here it will still utilise the Para logic tokens, and pass them to the Code generator, which will compile the Para logic tokens into C logic tokens.

 Code Generator
 ==============